bspkrs/CrystalWing/README.md

 2. In the CrystalWing repo folder, make a copy of build.properties_example and name it build.properties.
 3. Edit the values in build.properties to contain valid paths on your system for each property.
 Details can be found in build.properties_example.
 4. From a console window run "ant" from the CrystalWing repo folder.
 The build will create its output in the bin folder.
-5. Install the resulting mod archive by copying it to the mods folder on the client.
+5. Install the resulting mod archive by copying it to the mods folder on the client or server (Forge only).
+The Forge version of the mod is universal and works on both the client and the server.

 * * *